Kimber Main Hirsch, B.A.,SPED., M.A. SPED., Graduate Certificate in Autism

 If it ain’t broke, don’t fix it…. if it IS broke, call Sebastian!
 Sebastian has worked on farms and ranches all of his life and is our resident jack of all trades.
-From welding fences to building saddle racks, Sam keeps the place running!
+From welding fences to building saddle racks, Sebastian keeps the place running!

 Les Hirsch, Administration